How to stop procrastinating

 - Rebellion.
 When you boss chucks yet another folder into your in-tray, behind your grim smile lies a seething resentment at being dumped on yet again.
 Why do you always get the crappy jobs?
 So what do you do?
 Avoid it, pretend it's not there, make excuses, call in sick – anything but deal with that damn folder.
 Unfortunately, as in the previous examples, the only one who suffers is you.
 And if your boss suffers too, they will surely make you pay for it too.

 There are many other reasons to procrastinate, including perfectionism, being a dreamer, excessive worry, taking too much on... sound familiar?
-If so, call me on 07766 704210, email email@example.com or use the Contact form for help in tackling your procrastination.
+If you would like some help from me you can contact my assistant, Dawn Cope, on 0208 318 5735 or firstname.lastname@example.org

 Finally, the golden rule of anti-procrastination: Just do it now!